-- 1. Cache warm-up delay: occurs at the beginning of each period of a task and arises due to the execution of other tasks while the task is inactive. - 2.
-Cache-related preemption delay: occurs when a task is preempted by a higher-priority task and is imposed on the preempted task.
+- 1) Cache warm-up delay: occurs at the beginning of each period of a task and arises due to the execution of other tasks while the task is inactive. - Cache-related preemption delay: occurs when a task is preempted by a higher-priority task and is imposed on the preempted task.

-Previous work on cache analysis assumes that the cache warm-up delay can be taken into account in the WCET of a task [18].
-However, for a less pessimistic and more accurate estimation, the cache warm-up delay should be considered as an extrinsic factor to a task's WCET.
-Once a task is launched, the task's cache is initially warmed up during the startup phase or the very first execution of the task.
-Subsequent task instances do not experience any cache warm-up delay at run-time, if the task uses its cache all by itself [20].
-Conversely, if the task's cache is shared, the response time of the task may be increased by other tasks, even though the task runs with the highest priority.
-We therefore explicitly consider the cache warm-up delay to estimate the WCET not only less pessimistically but also in isolation from other tasks.
+Previous work on bounding cache interference on single-core platforms [4][18][23] assumes that the cache warm-up delay can be taken into account in the WCET of a task by static cache analyses.
+However, such static cache analysis tools may not be readily available for modern multi-core processors.
+We therefore consider the cache warm-up delay as an extrinsic factor to a task's WCET.
+This approach enables measurementbased WCET analysis to estimate the task WCET in isolation from other tasks.4 For instance, once a task is launched, the task's cache is initially warmed up during the startup phase or the very first execution of the task.
+If the task runs alone in the system or uses its cache all by itself, subsequent task instances do not experience any cache warm-up delay at run-time [20].
+By considering the cache warm-up delay as an extrinsic factor, the WCET obtained in such an isolated environment can be safely used even when the task's cache is shared.